tariqdaouda/pyGeno/README.rst

 .. code:: python

 	import pyGeno.bootstrap as B

-	#Imports only the first and Y chromosomes from the human reference genome GRCh37.75
-	#Fast, and does not require much memory.
-Sequences of both chromosomes will be downloaded.
-	B.importHumanReference_1YOnly()

 	#Imports only the Y chromosome from the human reference genome GRCh37.75
 	#Very fast, requires even less memory.
 No download required.
-	B.importHumanReference_YOnly()
+	B.importGenome("Homo_sapiens.GRCh37.75_Y-Only.tar.gz)

-	#A dummy datawrap for humans that mimics a casava's snps.txt with one SNP at the begining of the gene SRY
+	#A dummy datawrap for humans SNPs and Indels in pyGeno's AgnosticSNP  format.
+	# This one has one SNP at the begining of the gene SRY
-	B.importDummySRY()
+	B.importSNPs("Homo_sapiens.dummySRY_casava.tar.gz")

 And for more **Serious Work**, the whole reference genome.

 .. code:: python

 	#Downloads the whole genome (205MB, sequences + annotations), may take an hour or more.
-	B.importHumanReference()
+	B.importGenome("Homo_sapiens.GRCh38.78.tar.gz")

 Importing a custom datawrap:
 --------------------------